-Love the food from Panda Express, but don't live near one?
-Try our copycat Panda Express fried rice recipe.
+If you are craving the food from Panda Express, but don't live near one, try our copycat Panda Express fried rice recipe.
 It's budget-friendly, gluten free, vegan friendly, and super quick to make.
-This recipe will save you money, and will give you the peace of mind that you know what's exactly in your food.
-Plus, it's easy to adjust to your own personal tastes.

-- Fat: Use a high heat neutral oil or butter to start the recipe, and sesame oil to finish it off.
+- Fat: Use butter or a high heat safe, neutral oil to start the recipe, and sesame oil to finish it off.
 Panda Express uses 100% pure soybean oil.

 - Eggs: Two large eggs is traditionally what is used.
 If you are vegan or allergic to eggs, use a plant based egg substitute, or scrambled tofu cooked with turmeric for color and the spices of your choice.

-- Vegetables: green peas and diced carrots: frozen or fresh.
+- Vegetables: We used green peas and diced carrots: frozen or fresh.
 Panda Express uses frozen.
 Fresh green onion (scallion) can be used as a garnish.

 - Want to make this spicy?
 Use sriracha sauce, chili garlic sauce, or red chili flakes.

 - Want to make this grain free?
-Use quinoa or cauliflower.
+Use quinoa or cauliflower rice.

 - Want to make this a main course?
 Add cubed chicken, shrimp, sliced beef, or crumbled marinaded tofu.